 Tide Gauge - An instrument that measures the alternate rising and falling of the waters of the ocean, and of bays, rivers, etc., connected therewith.
 The tide ebbs and flows twice in each lunar day, or the space of a little more than twenty-four hours.

 Seismometer - http://vulcan.wr.usgs.gov/Glossary/Seismicity/description_seismic_monitoring.html

-Pacific Marine Environmental Laboratory - http://www.pmel.noaa.gov/ (includes tsunami and tsunami monitoring links)
+NOAA Center for Tsunami Research (located at the Pacific Marine Environmental Laboratory) - http://nctr.pmel.noaa.gov/ (includes tsunami and tsunami monitoring links)

 Tsunami Detection Buoys - http://www.ndbc.noaa.gov/dart.shtml (located in the north Pacific Ocean)

-West Coast/Alaska Tsunami Warning Center - http://wcatwc.arh.noaa.gov/ (responsible for coastal waters from Alaska to California, including Washington)
+National Tsunami Warning Center - http://ntwc.arh.noaa.gov/ (responsible for coastal waters from Alaska to California, including Washington)

 NOAA - National Oceanic and Atmospheric Administration - http://www.noaa.gov